 She has completed several domestic U.S. assignments as well, including roles as staff for the Under Secretary for Political Affairs, desk officer for Libya and Tunisia, and director of the Office of Human Rights and Humanitarian Affairs in the Bureau of International Organizations.
 Ambassador Lapenn has served as an advisor on Security Council matters for the U.S. Delegation to the United Nations in New York and a State Department fellow at the U.S. House of Representatives.

 Ambassador Lapenn was born and raised in New York City.
 She received a BA in Women’s Studies from Harvard College and an M.Phil in International Development from Cambridge University.
-She is the proud mother of a ten-year old son.
+She is the proud mother of a thirteen-year-old son.